d-vandyshev/zabbix-screens-generator/README.md

 # Zabbix Screens Generator
-Web application for creating complex screens per host
+Web application for creating screens per host with all its graphs

 ## Technology stack
 | Element       | Tool                  |